aufziehvogel/givematerial/README.md

 some texts.
 I'm planning to make the initial ingest much simpler, too.
 The "good" docs will be at the top of this document, the more convoluted stuff (rough outlines, general ideas) more to the bottom.

+GiveMaterial currently supports *Croatian* and *Japanese*.
+Croatian uses vocabulary for text recommendation, Japanese uses Kanji.
+For Croatian, you have to manage vocabulary status on your own with text files.
+Japanese kanji knowledge is pulled from Wanikani.

+### Croatian

 To get some recommendations for Croatian execute: